Cursor

 4. Conceptualise

-Initial Exploration
+Initial Design Exploration

 Sketched Wireframes

-I then transformed these into digital wireframes
+I then transformed my sketches into digital wireframes

 Down